Credits & Grading

 - Has consulted with the program director/advisor who will review the excess course petition, in addition to, the degree completion options for the student.

 Summer Sessions: Six credits per summer session constitute a full-time schedule (maximum of 12 credits across all summer sessions).
-Students must seek permission to register for any excess credits and demonstrate extenuating circumstances for the request.
+Campus-based graduate students must seek permission to register for any excess credits in a session and demonstrate extenuating circumstances for the request.
 The above criteria for fall and spring sessions will be used when evaluating the petition.